NYS Department of Environmental Conservation (DEC)

 The New York State Department of Environmental Conservation (DEC) is the state agency responsible for protecting New York's natural resources and environment.
 Unlike the city agencies that property owners typically deal with, DEC is a state-level agency with jurisdiction across all of New York State, not just New York City.

 For property owners in NYC, DEC regulates hazardous materials, air emissions, water discharge, petroleum storage, asbestos handling, and activities affecting wetlands and waterfront areas.
-DEC violations can carry severe penalties — often significantly higher than city-level violations — and require specialized remediation overseen by licensed environmental professionals.
+Its rules are enforced independently of the NYC agency system, and its penalty schedules — often set per day of violation — are among the most severe any owner will encounter.

 DEC's Region 2 office covers New York City.
-The agency employs environmental conservation officers (ECOs), who have full police powers, as well as civilian inspectors who conduct routine compliance checks and respond to complaints.
+The agency employs environmental conservation officers (ECOs), who have full police powers, as well as civilian inspectors who conduct routine compliance checks and respond to complaints from neighbors, tenants, and other agencies.

 DEC's Jurisdiction & Authority